MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 ### Chashu pork (for ramen and more)
 Chashu pork is a classic way to prepare pork belly for Japanese dishes such as ramen.
-While it takes a little time, it's relatively hands off and easy, and the result is delicious.
+While it takes a little time, it's relatively hands-off and easy, and the result is delicious.

 ### Ingredients
 2 lb pork belly or a little more/less